- The average cost of car insurance for a 65-year-old driver in Kentucky is $2,084 per year for a full coverage policy.

 Cheapest car insurance companies for seniors in Kentucky

-Below are the cheapest, full-coverage car insurance rates in Kentucky for drivers at various ages:
+Find the cheapest full coverage car insurance rates in Kentucky for drivers of different ages below.

 - Overall cheapest car insurance for seniors over 60: Travelers, $149 per month.